kolavennusai2006-cpu/CityPulse/README.md

       ↓
 Explanation

-This allows the same architecture to move from synthetic demonstrations toward real-time civic intelligence.
+This allows the architecture to extend from synthetic demonstrations toward real-world civic intelligence.

-Data and Epistemic Honesty
+🔎 Data and Epistemic Honesty

-CityPulse distinguishes between different information states.
+CityPulse distinguishes between:

 OBSERVED
 SIMULATED
 REPORTED
 VERIFIED

-The platform is designed to avoid presenting an inferred relationship as a confirmed cause.
+The platform is designed not to present an inferred relationship as confirmed causation.

 For example:

-Evidence-based
+Observed

 Rainfall, traffic congestion, and transit delays increased during the same observation window.